 “We have a dedicated team of inclusive play professionals that will work alongside Councils to deliver the best possible outcomes for communities.”

 The Variety Livvi’s Place Design Grant has been created to support the planning and development of inclusive playspaces within NSW and ACT communities.
 The program will support new and upgraded projects and is focused on helping local governments and communities develop plans that can be used for fundraising, grant submissions, and funding requests.

 Variety will work with these Councils to develop a project plan and assist in the project’s inception, the engagement of a qualified Landscape Architect, the community consultation process and right through until final completion of the playspace.

 Keep up to date on the new inclusive playspaces on our website or Facebook.
 Any questions speak to Lisa Whinnen, Inclusive Play Manager – Projects or Kim Becherand, Inclusive Play Manager – Strategy on [email protected] or call 9819 1000

-The Variety Livvi’s Place Design Grant 2020 will open in February 2020.
+The Variety Livvi’s Place Design Grant 2020 are open now.

 You may also want to read

 As social distancing creates new challenges and barriers to making social connections there is more...